Abed01-lab/Data-Science-Exam/README.md

 4. Who may be a user of the results?
       1. The user of the result will be the local mechanic

+** Since the bills include sensitive information about the customers, we want to exclude it from the repository.